SergioSJS/Food11_Tech_Report/README.md

 ## Prerequisites

-The experiments were built using **Python 2.7.12**, with some libraries: **scikit-learn, theano, keras, numpy, scipy and matplotlib**.
+The experiments were built using **Python 2.7.12**, with some libraries: **scikit-learn, theano, keras, numpy, scipy,  matplotlib, Pillow and h5py**.
 It is required to install these libraries to run the code.

 * [scikit-learn](http://scikit-learn.org/stable/) - Machine Learning library for Python
 * [Theano](http://deeplearning.net/software/theano/) - Deep Learning toolkit